“Stuck in a BitLocker Recovery Key Loop? How to Unlock and Fix It (2025 Update)”

 PR

-Managed laptops often store keys in Microsoft Entra ID (formerly Azure AD).
-Contact your IT helpdesk—they can retrieve the key.
+Managed laptops often store keys in Microsoft Entra ID (formerly Azure AD) or a management console such as Intune.
+Contact your IT helpdesk and provide the Key ID from the recovery screen.

 3) Places you may have saved it